haard7/multi-agent-fullstack-project/README.md

 ## How to Run

 1. clone the repo including this branch
-2. use python 3.10 and create venv (virtualenv)
+2. use python 3.10 and create venv (virtualenv): `py -3.10 -m pip install virtualenv` and `py -3.10 -m virtualenv venv`
 3. install the packages using `pip install -r requirements.txt`
 4. create a file in root directory called `.env`
 5. put below in the env file